adriantoby/SEOProject2/README.md

-# SEO Project 2: SmartInvest
+# SEO Project 3: SmartInvest
-## Adrian Moreno, Nafees Ahmed, Ekomobong Ekanem
+## Adrian Moreno, Nafees Ahmed, Abdullah Hilowle, David Rodriguez
+#### Past dev: Ekomobong Ekanem

 SmartInvest is a simple, beginner‑friendly web application that helps you figure out the best time to buy or sell stocks.
 It combines insider trading data and market insights to make complex financial information easier to understand.